Make an Outdoor Space Better for All

 The learners will...

-- name plants and trees on the school grounds - helpful or troublesome.
+- name plants and trees in the immediate vicinity - helpful or troublesome.

 - listen to and respect other points of view before taking action to make a space better.

-Read aloud One Plastic Bag by Miranda Paul (or play the YouTube version).
+Read aloud One Plastic Bag by Miranda Paul.
 Discuss the steps Isatou Ceesay took from her broken basket to selling purses.
 Note the problems she observed along the way and how she attempted to solve them.

 Discuss the roles of different people in the community.
 From whom did she seek help, advice, approval, and solutions?

-Tell the students that like Isatou Ceesay, they are going to walk in the school or local community and observe what they can along the way, looking for beauty and problems.
-Brainstorm a list of what we might see.
-The list may include names of plants, areas of the school grounds and neighborhood, other people, colors, animals, pollution, cared-for and uncared-for spaces, trails, roads, gardens, etc. Tell them when they get back, they will discuss what they observed and what they can make better.
+Like Isatou Ceesay, they are going to walk in the neighborhood or local community and observe what they can along the way, looking for beauty and problems.
+Before going, brainstorm a list of what we might see.
+The list may include names of plants, parks and neighborhoods, other people, colors, animals, pollution, cared-for and uncared-for spaces, trails, roads, gardens, etc.

 Walk outside with the learners and listen to their observations and encourage them to listen to one another and remember what they see.
 They might see plastic bags, as Isatou Ceesay did, or they might see another issue.

-Back in the classroom, discuss some things they observed and what issues they saw that could be improved.
+Back together, discuss some things they observed and what issues they saw that could be improved.
 Write their ideas on large sticky notes.